skip to main content

 Rivers on Mars

 The Caltech Surface Processes Group studies how wind and water shape Earth's spectacular landscapes from its mountain belts to coastal plains.
 We use a range of tools including field measurements and remote sensing of active processes, topographic analysis and dating to measure changes over geologic time, and physical and mathematical modeling.
-We use these tools to develop and test theories for Earth's evolving surface, and to better read the record of Earth's history recorded in its landforms and sedimentary rocks.
-Our work has applied applications ranging from river restoration and debris-flow hazard mitigation, and it also has been used to understand the environmental history of other planets and moons.
+We use these tools to develop and test theories for Earth's evolving surface, and to better understand Earth's history recorded in its landforms and sedimentary rocks.
+Our work has applied applications in environmental science and hazards, and it also has been used to understand the surfaces of other planets and moons.

 Former Research Projects